zaiste/zaiste.net/content/programming/dart/howtos/howto-make-http-post-request-json-body-dart.md

 +++
+title = "How To Make A HTTP `POST` Request with JSON as The Body in Dart or Flutter"
 +++
-# How To Make A HTTP `POST` Request with JSON as The Body in Dart or Flutter

 ```dart
 import 'package:http/http.dart' as http;